Azure-Samples/active-directory-dotnetcore-daemon-v2/5-Call-MSGraph-ManagedIdentity/README.md

 1. Open the `Daemon-Console\Program.cs` file
 1. If you are connecting to a national cloud, change the scope to the correct Microsoft Graph endpoint.
 [See this reference for a list of Microsoft Graph endpoints.](https://docs.microsoft.com/graph/deployments#microsoft-graph-and-graph-explorer-service-root-endpoints)
-1. If using a user-assigned managed identity, find the `UserAssignedClientId` member, uncomment the line, and replace the existing value with the Client ID of your user-assigned managed identity.
+1. If you are using a system=assigned managed identity, you don't need to change a thing.
+If using a user-assigned managed identity, find the `UserAssignedClientId` member in Program.cs, uncomment the line, and replace the existing value with the Client ID of your user-assigned managed identity.

 ### Step 4: Run the sample